autocontracts/permissioned-blocks/whitepaper.md

 Blockchain technology with smart contracts[[1]](https://bitsonblocks.net/2016/02/01/a-gentle-introduction-to-smart-contracts/) promises to impact our lives in many ways.
 By redefining business models and economies such that users can enter into transactions with one another, in a peer-to-peer fashion, without relying on intermediaries.

-However, blockchain technology is still in development, and there are a few short-comings that limit blockchain's practical use and uptake.
+However, blockchain technology is still in development, and there are a few shortcomings that limit blockchain's practical use and uptake.
 One of such limitations is the lack of privacy[[2]](https://blog.ethereum.org/2016/01/15/privacy-on-the-blockchain/) when executing and storing blockchain transactions.
 Data associated with any transaction on a public blockchain used today, such as Ethereum[[3]](https://www.ethereum.org/), is available in the open and clear for all to read and interpret.
 This leaves blockchain technology in its current form, impractical for many use cases that require privacy and security of confidential and personal information.

 This white paper describes technology developed by Autonomous Contracts[[4]](http://autocontracts.io/) called <b>Permissioned Blocks</b>.
 Using Permissioned Blocks, sensitive information remain private to those that take part in a blockchain transaction or have been granted permission to access to view the information.